thangluutitan/privafox-converted/mobile/android/base/docs/adjust.rst

 back to an Android ID, or, as a last resort, the device's WiFi MAC address.

 The *tracking_enabled* flag is only used to allow or disallow contextual advertising to be sent to a user.
-It can be, and is, ignored for general install tracking of the type Mozilla is using the Adjust SDK for.
+It can be, and is, ignored for general install tracking of the type Privacore is using the Adjust SDK for.
 (This flag might be used by consumers using the Adjust SDK to provide in-App advertising.)